MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-linux.md

 ### Azure Linux Agent

 The Azure Linux Agent (typically called **WALinuxAgent** or **walinuxagent**) is required, and not all versions of the agent work on Azure Stack.
-Versions between 2.2.20 and 2.2.35 aren't supported on Azure Stack.
+Versions between 2.2.21 and 2.2.34 (inclusive) aren't supported on Azure Stack.
 To use the latest agent versions above 2.2.35, apply the 1901 hotfix/1902 hotfix, or update your Azure Stack to the 1903 release (or above).
-Note that [cloud-init](https://cloud-init.io/) isn't supported on Azure Stack at this time.
+Note that [cloud-init](https://cloud-init.io/) is supported on Azure Stack releases beyond 1910.

 | Azure Stack build | Azure Linux Agent build |
 | ------------- | ------------- |